 Napoleon’s former supporter and then King Louis XVIII’s loyal French Peer, Marshal Michel Ney, promised the King to bring Napoleon to him in an iron cage.
 However, he and his army could not resist his former master’s charisma when they met eye to eye.
 Marshal Ney pledged to support his former emperor in his new endeavors and joined Napoleon’s army with around 6,000 soldiers.

-Information regarding Napoleon’s successful march and warm welcome from the French population quickly reached Paris, and the national or revolutionary sentiments among the Frenchmen quickly rose.
+Information regarding Napoleon’s successful march and warm welcome from the French population quickly reached Paris, and both national and revolutionary sentiments among the Frenchmen quickly rose.
 Reportedly, the following message was delivered to the Place Vendôme as a joke:

 March 20

 Napoleon and his supporters reached Paris without firing a single shot in their defense.
-The reason behind a seemingly uninterrupted return is twofold:
+The reason for the success of his return was twofold:

-Firstly, Napoleon was greeted with enthusiasm and excitement, not only because he was perceived as a national hero but also because, along his way to Paris, he promised constitutional reform and direct elections to an Assembly.
-Benjamin Constant, a famous French political thinker and writer, played a pivotal role in remodeling the Constitution so that it could assist Napoleon in consolidating power and also include the concerns of a wide range of political parties.
+Firstly, Napoleon was greeted with enthusiasm and excitement, not only because he was perceived as a national hero but also because, on his way to Paris, he promised constitutional reform and direct elections to an Assembly.
+Benjamin Constant, a renowned French political thinker and writer, played a pivotal role in revising the Constitution to enable Napoleon to consolidate power and incorporate the concerns of a broad range of political parties.
 The new document is known as the Acte Additionnel (Additional Act).
 It offered a balance between Napoleon’s rule and individual rights.
 Emperor Napoleon I and the Parliament would jointly exercise legislative power.
 The Parliament would have two chambers: the Chamber of Peers, appointed by the emperor, and the Chamber of Representatives, elected for a five-year term.
 The modified constitution also promised freedom of the press and the end of censorship.

-Additionally, King Louis XVIII did not enjoy much popularity either.
-His reign was associated with the old, oppressive regime, undermining the ideals of the French Revolution and the progress it made.
+Additionally, King Louis XVIII did not enjoy much popularity.
+His reign was associated with the old, oppressive regime, undermining the ideals of the French Revolution and the progress it had made.
 Louis XVIII’s policies favored nobility and aristocracy, increasing the gap between them and the middle class.
-When Napoleon entered Paris, King Louis XVIII had already escaped to Belgium as he struggled to attain the political and popular support necessary to oppose Napoleon.
+When Napoleon entered Paris, King Louis XVIII had already fled to Belgium, as he struggled to garner the political and popular support necessary to oppose Napoleon.

 March 25